Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 ### Middleware

-Middlewares map to plugins in the new Node.js SDK.
+Middlewares map to plugins in the latest Node.js SDK.
 Here are two types of plugins, enrichment plugins and destination plugins.
 To [learn more](../#plugins) about it.
 Here is an example of logging event information.

 ```diff
 + import { add } from '@amplitude/analytics-node';